 Traffic and Information Broadcasts

 Southampton VTS will transmit traffic and information broadcasts using appropriate message markers (prefix) as required.

 Vessels involved in the following specific accidents or emergencies are required to contact Solent Coastguard on VHF Channel 67 and/or Southampton VTS on VHF Channel 12.

 Fire on Board

-Port Users Information and Navigation Guidelines are guidelines that have been established and agreed between the Harbour Master Southampton, CHA Pilots and members of Southampton Port Users Navigation Group.
+Port Users Information and Navigation Guidelines have been established between Southampton Harbourmaster, CHA Pilots and relevant stakeholder groups.

-The Port of Southampton Byelaws should be used in conjunction with these guidelines.
+The Port of Southampton Byelaws and General Directions should be used in conjunction with these guidelines

-ABP Southampton Notice to Mariners are published as and when required.
+ABP Southampton Local Notices to Mariners may be published as required.